anuuyu/starred/README.md

 - [tiimgreen/github-cheat-sheet](https://github.com/tiimgreen/github-cheat-sheet) - A list of cool features of Git and GitHub.
 - [herrbischoff/awesome-command-line-apps](https://github.com/herrbischoff/awesome-command-line-apps) - :shell: Use your terminal shell to do awesome things.
 - [rajasegar/awesome-micro-frontends](https://github.com/rajasegar/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends
-- [Templarian/MaterialDesign](https://github.com/Templarian/MaterialDesign) - ✒6200+ Material Design Icons from the Community
+- [Templarian/MaterialDesign](https://github.com/Templarian/MaterialDesign) - ✒7000+ Material Design Icons from the Community
 - [postlight/awesome-cms](https://github.com/postlight/awesome-cms) - 📚 A collection of open and closed source Content Management Systems (CMS) for your perusal.
-- [uidotdev/react-course-curriculum](https://github.com/uidotdev/react-course-curriculum) - Curriculum for TylerMcGinnis.com's "React" course
+- [uidotdev/react-course-curriculum](https://github.com/uidotdev/react-course-curriculum) - Curriculum for ui.dev's React course.
 - [iggredible/Learn-Vim](https://github.com/iggredible/Learn-Vim) - Learning Vim and Vimscript doesn't have to be hard.
 This is the guide that you're looking for 📖
 - [emijrp/awesome-awesome](https://github.com/emijrp/awesome-awesome) - A curated list of awesome curated lists of many topics.
 - [alebcay/awesome-shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.